Updated February 2019

 - Bumbleride Indie – beautiful all-terrain, somewhat compact

-- UPPAbaby Vista – favorite full-feature, convertible stroller
+- UPPAbaby Vista – favorite full-featured, convertible stroller